Similarities

 Automated Prompt Engineering.

-TensorZero implements MIPROv2, the automated prompt engineering algorithm recommended by DSPy.
+TensorZero implements GEPA and MIPROv2, the leading automated prompt engineering algorithms recommended by DSPy.

 → Recipe: Automated Prompt Engineering with MIPRO